sepandhaghighi/samila/README.md

     7. List (example: `color=["black", "#fffeef",...]`)

-⚠️ **Transparent** mode is only available for background ⚠️ **List** mode is only available for color
+⚠️ **Transparent** mode is only available for background

+⚠️ **List** mode is only available for color

 ⚠️ In **List** mode, the length of this list must be equal to the lengths of data1 and data2.

 #### Point Color
+You can make your custom color map and use it in Samila.

 ```pycon
 >>> colorarray = [
 ...
 [0.7, 0.2, 0.2, 1],